top of page

 Grants and Awards

-2023 GRANT AWARDS ANNOUNCED
+2024 GRANT AWARDS ANNOUNCED

-The Walnut Creek Civic Pride Foundation has announced the award of 12 grants totaling $25,000 to local non-profit organizations that help to preserve and enhance the quality of life in the community.
+The Walnut Creek Civic Pride Foundation has announced the award of 12 grants totaling nearly $25,000 to local non-profit organizations that help to preserve and enhance the quality of life in the community.

 The Community Grants program continues the Foundation's commitment to Walnut Creek.
 Since its founding in 1992, the group has awarded more than $650,000 in community grants to Walnut Creek organizations and programs.
 The Foundation also helped to fund the building of the All Abilities Playground at Heather Farm Park, the Splash Playground at Larkey Pool, and the Walnut Creek Skate Park and has provided college scholarships for local graduating high school students.